Shubham2917/NIET-Grade-Guru/README.md

 # NIET-Grade-Guru
-Link To Website: [NIET-Grade-Guru] (https://niet-grade-guru.vercel.app/)
+Link To Website : [NIET-Grade-Guru] (https://niet-grade-guru.vercel.app/)

 NIET Grade Guru is a web-based platform designed to simplify the calculation of SGPA, CGPA, and predict the SGPA required for achieving a 9-pointer at Noida Institute of Engineering and Technology.
 The platform follows the grading system implemented at NIET, ensuring accurate and institution-specific calculations.